Francesco-Sch/prompt-slam/README.md

 To use this interface you only need API access to the [OpenAI API](https://openai.com/product).

 Replace `YOUR_OPENAI_API_KEY` in the `.env.example` file with your OpenAI API key.
+Then rename the `.env.example` to `.env`.

 You can then either host the interface locally or deploy it to the hosting provider of your choice.

 ## 🚧 Development